1 Day Itinerary To Banff: Explore the Town & Johnston Canyon

 The Cave and Basin National Historic Site is a short drive from the Cascade Gardens.
 This fascinating spot features natural hot springs and interactive exhibits that tell the story of Banff’s origins.
 You can stroll along wooden walkways outside as well as head indoors for a closer look at the cave itself.

-The hike takes about 2 to 3 hours to complete.
+The Johnston Canyon hike is just under 6 km return trip, has 280 m of elevation gain and takes about 2 to 3 hours to complete.
 I recommend heading straight to the Upper Falls.
 In fact, when we visited, the line at the Lower Falls was incredibly long.
 So, we skipped it and continued hiking to the upper viewpoint instead.

 Note: If you’re planning to hike in Banff National Park (or anywhere in Canada!) don’t forget to carry bear spray.
 Visitors from abroad can either purchase it locally or rent it for the duration of their trip.